openstack/nova/doc/source/user/architecture.rst

 RPC messaging is done via the **oslo.messaging** library, an abstraction on top of message queues.
-Most of the major nova components can be run on multiple servers, and have a `manager` that is listening for `RPC` messages.
+Most of the major nova components can be run on multiple servers, and have a manager that is listening for RPC messages.
-The one major exception is nova-compute, where a single process runs on the hypervisor it is managing (except when using the VMware or Ironic drivers).
+The one major exception is ``nova-compute``, where a single process runs on the hypervisor it is managing (except when using the VMware or Ironic drivers).
 The manager also, optionally, has periodic tasks.
-For more details on our `RPC` system, please see: :doc:`/reference/rpc`
+For more details on our RPC system, please see: :doc:`/reference/rpc`

 Nova also uses a central database that is (logically) shared between all components.
-However, to aid upgrade, the DB is accessed through an object layer that ensures an upgraded control plane can still communicate with a nova-compute running the previous release.
+However, to aid upgrade, the DB is accessed through an object layer that ensures an upgraded control plane can still communicate with a ``nova-compute`` running the previous release.
-To make this possible nova-compute proxies DB requests over `RPC` to a central manager called `nova-conductor`
+To make this possible nova-compute proxies DB requests over RPC to a central manager called ``nova-conductor``.

 To horizontally expand Nova deployments, we have a deployment sharding concept called cells.
 For more information please see: :doc:`cells`